South African art galleries: Gauteng

 Pineslopes Shopping Centre, Witkoppen Road, Fourways, Sandton, Johannesburg

-Boasting one of the largest collections of Fine Art in South Africa, this South African art gallery displays over 3,000 unique items in stock.
-Established in 1998, Gallery on the Side is right in the heart of the luxury office and residential belt of Gauteng, which services the Sandton CBD.
-It occupies 250m² and incorporates a true African Boma gallery on two levels – choice South African Art, African Artefacts and International Graphics are on offer together with a comprehensive framing service.
+Boasting one of the largest collections of Fine Art in South Africa, this South African art gallery displays over 3 000 unique items in stock.
+Gallery on the Side is right in the heart of the luxury office and residential belt of Gauteng, which services the Sandton CBD.
+It incorporates a true African Boma gallery on two levels – choice South African Art, African Artefacts and International Graphics are on offer together with a comprehensive framing service.

 Website GALLERY ON THE SQUARE